 Finally, narrow your focus.
-As product management, it isn’t your job to analyze which keywords competitors are targeting or how well their latest social media campaign performed.
-Your analysis should be limited to product capabilities, packaging, pricing and positioning.
+As product managers, it isn’t your job to analyze which keywords competitors are targeting or how well their latest social media campaign performed.
+Your analysis should be limited to product capabilities, packaging, pricing, and positioning.

 How to perform a competitive analysis